Italian Grammar Bank

 loro credono

-Verbs ending in -cere and -gere change the pronunciation of c and g in front of desinences beginning with an o
+Verbs ending in -cere and -gere change the pronunciation of c and g in front of desinences beginning with an o:

 INFINITIVEPRESENT TENSETRANSLATION

-Vincere vinco I win
+Vincere io vinco I win

 Piangere loro piangono They cry